medic/cht-docs/content/en/contribute/code/workflow.md

 ## Branches

-- The main branch is `main` and is the github default branch and contains the latest code.
+- The main branch is `master` and is the github default branch and contains the latest code.
 - Release branches have the form `<major>.<minor>.x` and should be stable.
 - Feature branches have the form `<issue-number>-<issue-description>` and are work in progress.

-{{% alert title="Note" %}} When backporting changes to an earlier release branch you should `git cherry-pick` the appropriate commit(s) from `main` into the release branch.
+{{% alert title="Note" %}} When backporting changes to an earlier release branch you should `git cherry-pick` the appropriate commit(s) from `master` into the release branch.
 Then use a pull request to make sure tests pass on Travis before merging (you do not need to get the pull request approved if there were no conflicts when cherry-picking). {{% /alert %}}

 ## Issues